-Dr. Clement Osei Akoto, a senior research scientist, had his BSc. at KNUST-Ghana with First Class, MSc. at University of Alberta-Canada and Ph.D at University of Utah-USA in medicinal chemistry.
-He worked at different Pharmaceutical Industries in North America for almost seven years with extensive industrial experience, teaching, research and expertise in drug design, discovery and development.
-His research experience spans from Total Organic and Bioorganic Synthesis, Medicinal and Pharmaceutical Chemistry, Organometallic Chemistry, Protein-Peptides-Amino Acids and Carbohydrate Chemistry, Reaction Development and Methodology, Phytochemistry and Spectroscopy.
+Dr. Clement Osei Akoto, a senior research scientist, had his BSc. at KNUST-Ghana with First Class, MSc. at the University of Alberta-Canada, and Ph.D. at the University of Utah-USA in medicinal chemistry.
+He worked in different Pharmaceutical Industries in North America for almost seven years with extensive industrial experience, teaching, research, and expertise in drug design, discovery, and development.
+His research experience spans Total Organic and Bioorganic Synthesis, Medicinal and Pharmaceutical Chemistry, Organometallic Chemistry, Protein-Peptides-Amino Acids, and Carbohydrate Chemistry, Reaction Development and Methodology, Phytochemistry, and Spectroscopy.
 He has attended many International, National and Internal Conferences where he made scientific presentations to the scientific community.
-He has supervised, trained and mentored a handful of doctoral and post-doctoral scientists at the various Pharmaceutical companies in North America as a Senior Research Scientist.
+He has supervised, trained, and mentored a handful of doctoral and post-doctoral scientists at the various Pharmaceutical companies in North America as a Senior Research Scientist.

 Dr. Osei Akoto won a couple of prestigious awards and honors from his secondary education at OWASS through to graduate school.
 He was a beneficiary of the Ghana Government Merit Award (Highest GPA Award) in the 1997-1999 academic years at KNUST.
 He was the beneficiary of the Dow Chemical Merit Award (Highest GPA Award) in the 2004-2005 academic year at the University of Utah-USA.
 He won the Pfizer global research and development fellowship supporting diversity in organic/medicinal chemistry award to the top innovative student in the USA in the 2007/2008 academic year during his graduate studies at the University of Utah-USA.

-Dr. Osei Akoto had fully synthesized the following compounds korormicin (and its derivatives for inhibition against Gram-negative bacteria), adriatoxin subunits (inhibition against human cancer cell lines), quinazolinone (and its derivatives, inhibitors of PARP-1, poly(ADP-ribose)polymeras), phenyl-indeno-pyrimidin derivatives (as optimized adenosine A2A/A1 receptor antagonists targeting the treatment of Parkinson’s disease) among others.
-He can design, synthesize, extract, purify, characterize and identify any drug-like molecule of natural and synthetic product sources into medicinal, agrochemical and agrichemical, biochemical, petrochemical and pharmaceutical drug program having the requisite research facilities.
+Dr. Osei Akoto had fully synthesized and characterized the following potent and bioactive compounds: korormicin (and its derivatives for inhibition against Gram-negative bacteria), adriatoxin subunits (inhibition against human cancer cell lines), quinazolinone (and its derivatives, inhibitors of PARP-1, poly(ADP-ribose)polymerase), phenyl-indeno-pyrimidine derivatives (as optimized adenosine A2A/A1 receptor antagonists targeting the treatment of Parkinson’s disease) among others.
+He can design, synthesize, extract, purify, characterize and identify any drug-like molecule of natural and synthetic product sources into medicinal, agrochemical and agrichemical, biochemical, petrochemical, and pharmaceutical drug program having the requisite research facilities.

 or email: email@example.com.